zhfanrui/deepSRAMP/readme.md

 # deepSRAMP

-SRAMP (http://www.cuilab.cn/sramp) is a popular mammalian m6A site predictor we previously developed (Nucleic Acids Res 2016).
-SRAMP has been totally cited by more than 570 papers (google scholar, 4-16, 2024) and represents the mostly used algorithm in this field.
+[SRAMP](http://www.cuilab.cn/sramp) is a popular mammalian m6A site predictor we previously developed ([Nucleic Acids Res 2016](https://pubmed.ncbi.nlm.nih.gov/26896799/)).
+SRAMP has been totally cited by more than 570 papers (Google Scholar, 4-16, 2024) and represents the mostly used algorithm in this field.
 A large number of m6A sites were identified by the helps of SRAMP.

-After ~8 years after its development, Now we released deepSRAMP, which is designed based on a combined framework of transformer neural network and recurrent neural network by fusing the sequence and genomic position features.
-The results showed that SRAMP2 greatly outperforms its predecessor SRAMP with 14.2 increase of AUC and 26.8 increase of AUPRC, and greatly outperforms other state-of-the-art m6A predictors (WHISTLE and DeepPromise) with 15.0% and 17.2 increase of AUC and 38.7% and 41.2% increase of AUPRC, respectively.
+After ~8 years after its development, Now we released [deepSRAMP (www.cuilab.cn/deepsramp)](http://www.cuilab.cn/deepsramp) , which is designed based on a combined framework of transformer neural network and recurrent neural network by fusing the sequence and genomic position features.
+The results showed that SRAMP2 greatly outperforms its predecessor SRAMP with 15.0% increase of AUROC and 30.9% increase of AUPRC, and greatly outperforms other state-of-the-art m6A predictors (WHISTLE and DeepPromise) with average 16.1% and 18.3% increase of AUC and 43.9% and 46.4% increase of AUPRC, respectively.

 ![](fig/fig1a.png)